nacheteam/Mersenne-primes/README.md

 ## Tips

 - If 2^p-1 is prime then p is prime (so if p is not prime you should not check that number).
-- Use Trial Factoring to check for small factors:
+- Use Trial Factoring to look for small factors:

 23 = 10111